yatheeshraju/testng-docs/docs/ant.md

 ##### env

 It is possible to specify environment variables to pass to the TestNG forked virtual machine via nested <env> elements.
-For a description of the <env> element's attributes, see the description in the exec task.
+For a description of the &lt;env&gt; element's attributes, see the description in the exec task.

 #### Examples